DanaMW/PowerShell-TuneUp/README.md

 <a><p align=center>I Still Use This Every Day (08-22-26)</p></a>

 <a><p align=center>It is a PowerShell script written to allow you to have a huge collection of desktops and have all of them served up.
 It is duel monitor and has a control for most everything at the menu.
-Just run it and enjoy.</p></a>
+Just run it and enjoy.

+Would someone look at this and show me how they would display the information yet cut back on the screen stutter?
+I don't use much CPU but I would like to make the display smoother but still retain all the functions of that menu.
+What ideas do yo have? </p></a>

 - Usage: `Desktop-Switcher`